Dr Tim Freegarde - group leader

 the purposes of atomic interferometry and cooling '.
 After a good spell with TTP in Cambridge, Rich joined

 Innovate UK (formerly the Technology Strategy Board), where in 2016 he was a co-author of the

 Quantum Manifesto.
-He is now Business Development Manager for Quantum Technologies at
+After a spell as Business Development Manager for Quantum Technologies at

 Dr Sunil Patel